Master's programme in Design - Spatial Design

 Bachelor's degree of Fine Arts in Design: Interior Architecture and Furniture Design (equivalent to a Swedish Bachelor's degree of at least 180 credits), or the equivalent.
 And proficiency in English equivalent to Swedish upper secondary school course English 6/English B. Read more about requirements and selection here.

 In the first step an assessment is made on an artistic portfolio and on the demonstrated ability to design artistically, to approach a design task in an explorative and reflective way and in relation to questions society faces today.
 We are also interested to see expertise in making, demonstrated through digital and analogue experiments, as much as technical skills and levels of craftsmanship.
-Examples of spatial design are especially meriting.

-In the second step, a selected number of applicants are called to an interview, in which the declaration of intent to attend the programme, the applicant’s ability to reflect on their own artistic approach in relation to questions society faces today, are discussed in relation to previously handed in portfolios.
-After this interview, a final merit rating is established.
+In the second step, a selected number of applicants are called to an interview, in which the declaration of intent to attend the programme, the applicant's ability to reflect on their own artistic approach in relation to questions society faces today, are discussed in relation to previously handed in portfolios.
+After this interview, a final assessment is established.

 Language of instruction